Sweet and Savory Bacon Jam Recipe

 Bacon Jam Ingredients

 - Bacon.
-Use 1 pound bacon for this recipe, though you can easily scale up.
 Smoked bacon is GREAT for making bacon jam.

 - Vegetables.
-Use 2 small onions, 4 cloves garlic, and 1-2 chili peppers.
+Onions, garlic, and chilies.
 I often use habanero peppers for some good heat, but if habaneros are too hot for you, use milder peppers instead, like the jalapeno.
-If you want more heat and can find them, use some superhots like the Carolina Reaper!
-Oh baby!
+White onions or yellow onions are great.

 - The Sweet Factor.
-Use ½ cup brown sugar and ¼ cup pure maple syrup.
-Such a great combo for this!
+Brown sugar and maple syrup.

 - Coffee.
-Use 1 cup strong brewed coffee.
+Use strong brewed coffee.
 It adds a wonderful rich flavor.

-- Vinegar. ½ cup apple cider vinegar.
+- Vinegar.
+I use apple cider vinegar.
 Balsamic vinegar is great for this, too.

 How to Make Bacon Jam – the Recipe Method

-Add Remaining Ingredients.
-Add the brown sugar, maple syrup, coffee, vinegar and seasonings and stir occasionally.
+Stir in the brown sugar, maple syrup, coffee, vinegar and seasonings - and some hot sauce.
 Bring the mixture to a boil reduce heat to a simmer.
 Chop the bacon and add it into the pot.

-Process the Bacon Jam (if Desired).
-When it is nice and gooey and consistent, transfer some of it to a food processor and process until slightly chunky, if desired.
-Add back to the rest of the bacon jam and mix well.
-You can process as much as you want for your desired consistency.
-I often just break it all apart with a wooden spoon for a thick and chunky bacon jam.
+When it is nice and gooey and consistent, transfer some of it to a food processor and process until slightly chunky.
+Add back to the rest of the bacon jam and mix well, if desired.

 Boom!
 Done!
-Bacon jam is easy enough to make, isn’t it?
+Bacon jam is easy enough to make, isn't it?
 It just takes a bit of time.
-It will drive you quite mad as the aromas fill your kitchen for hours, making you insane with hunger.
-Beware.
+But it will drive you quite mad as the aromas fill your kitchen for hours, making you insane with hunger.
+So beware.

 Just look at it.
 Yum!
 It is so gooey and spreadabale, so tasty.
 Make an extra large batch and give it away to your friends and neighbors.
 They will love you for it.